 Before beginning, be sure that your egg and sour cream are at room temperature.
 To make this happen quickly, place an egg (in the shell) in hot water for 5 minutes.
 You can microwave the measured amount of sour cream for about 15 seconds & stir.

-2. In another bowl, whisk together the granulated and brown sugar, melted butter, vegetable oil, vanilla, egg and sour cream until combined.
+One: Whisk together the granulated and brown sugar, melted butter, vegetable oil, vanilla, egg, and sour cream until combined.

 Maple Cinnamon Butter

 To make the maple cinnamon butter, combine salted, softened butter with the maple syrup and cinnamon with a rubber spatula until it comes together.
-Spread onto the warm muffins.
+Break open a pumpkin spice muffin and spread it into the center.

-Store the muffins uncovered and at room temperature for up to 4 days.
+Store the pumpkin sour cream muffins uncovered and at room temperature for up to 4 days.
 Do not cover the muffins, or the tops will become soft and soggy.
 The pumpkin puree keeps the insides of these muffins moist for days!

 - 6-hole jumbo muffin tin OR 12-hole standard muffin tin